mrdonlee/ocsf-lib-py/README.md

 ## Quick Start

-If you just want to use this library as a CLI tool, install it with `pip` or `poetry` and try the following commands:
+If you just want to use this library as a CLI tool, install it with `pip` or `uv` and try the following commands:

 ```sh
 python -m ocsf.compile path/to/ocsf-schema